 The battery-operated RNS stimulator senses abnormal neuron activity.
 Once detected, it sends tiny electric pulses to interrupt the aberrant electrical firing and prevent a full-blown seizure from erupting.
 Two years after the implants more than 50 percent of research subjects reported a 50-percent reduction in number of seizures.
 This is a remarkable advance in the treatment of epilepsy.

-Page 2 of 2 - The RNS stimulator is approved for those with partial type seizures, who are at least 18 years of age and who have failed two or more medications.
+The RNS stimulator is approved for those with partial type seizures, who are at least 18 years of age and who have failed two or more medications.
 Specific qualifications for the use of the device can be gained through discussion with the treating neurologist.

 Scientists caution that this is not a cure.
 For the millions with partial type seizures the RNS stimulator may offer tremendous improvements in quality of life.
 It is not in the stars, or the moons or the gods or the devils.
 Hippocrates was right.